 Burger - Pizza - Bread - Hotdog - Spread - pickle - muffins - ALL made with carrots.
 Here Carrot Top (leaves) recipes here.

 Ten reasons why you should eat more vegetables.
 Click here.
 Make Carrot Powder here.
-Carrot Pate (pdf)
+Carrot Pate (external site)

 People seem to have difficulty microwaving carrots, click here to see how we do it.

 Are Carrots better cooked or raw - better cooked whole or sliced?
 Great Chantenay recipes here.